Polpetta/RedditToTelegram/README.md

 Set this <strong>only</strong> if you're going to put the bot in a production mode.
 <li>POLLING_TIME: it's an optional variable that defines how much RTT should
 poll Reddit APIs.
 Default is every 5 seconds.
+Pay attention that an additional second is added to avoid Reddit APIs limitations.
+Requests that go over Reddit APIs limits are queued and processed when possible.
 </ul>
 Finally, if you have Docker and docker-compose installed on your system, just
 run: <br>